arthurgassner/swissenergy-frontend/docs/eda.md

 As we can see, the MAPE is excellent (~3%) over the last 1-2 days, and then more than doubles if we look at at the full week, month, and year.[^3]

 [^3]: I later found out that the `Actual Load` -- as communicated by the ENTSO-E -- gets updated -- likely to be closer to reality -- within roughly a week of the first publication.

+## Conclusion

+Now that we have a good understanding of our data, let's start modelling.[^4]

+[^4]: We could of course keep on exploring, and e.g. investigate the seasonality of our data through an auto-correlation plot.
+But for now, let's move onto our next challenge.